-I ran upstairs and told my father what I had found.
-Intrigued, we returned to the workshop for a look.
+I ran upstairs and showed Dad what I found.
+Intrigued, we returned to the workshop for a closer look.
 You could have heard a pin drop as he held it up and stared at the names.

 “Matt, you’ve stumbled on an important piece of our family history.
-I never knew that this old thing was an heirloom!
+I had no idea that this old thing was an heirloom!
 Dad told me that the farm had been in the family since the early 1800s and hid a lot of secrets, but I never knew about this!”

 I was amazed that it just hung there for so long without being noticed.